troyready/opsicle/README.markdown

  opsicle chef-update staging

 ```
-This command accepts a --path argument to the cookboks but defaults cookbooks in the current directory.
+This command accepts a --path argument to the directory of cookbooks to upload.
+It defaults to 'cookbooks'.
 It also accepts a --bucket-name for the base s3 bucket.
 This flag is required unless the bucket-name is configured in the .opsicle config as the chef_s3_bucket_name